hyperoslo/gamification/README.md

 ## Usage

-Gamification really only has two models: `Task` and `Reward`.
-A task has many scorings and a reward belongs to a task.
+Gamification really only has two models: `Goal` and `Reward`.
+A goal has many rewards.
 Simple.
-What your tasks are and who you will be rewarding is up to you.
+What your goals are and who you will be rewarding is up to you.

 For example, imagine that you want to reward your users for reading articles on your site.